chrekh/puppet-hosts/README.md

 entries
 -------
 A hash with additional host entries to add.
+Entries in this hash overrides automatic hostentries for IP's on local interfaces.
 - *Default*: {}

 ## Example